lipschultz/donkey-ears/README.md

  1, 2, 3
 ```

-Open a file and get detailed transcript information using Vosk:
+Open a file and get detailed transcript information (using Vosk, but any model will work):

 ```python
 from donkey_ears.audio.audio_file import AudioFile